UK Crop Microbiome Cryobank

-The UK Crop Microbiome Cryobank is an exploitable resource that aims to improve soil and crop health by focusing on plant microbiomes.
+The UK Crop Microbiome Cryobank is a scientific repository and data resource that aims to improve soil and crop health by focusing on plant microbiomes.
 The cryobank provides a bank of cultures, resources, and information to facilitate research into optimizing plant yields using a sustainable agricultural approach.

 The UK Crop Microbiome Cryobank targets six of the UK’s key crops and supports the Biotechnology and Biological Sciences Research Council (BBSRC) strategic priorities in agriculture and food security.
 It also aligns with three of the UN’s Sustainable Development Goals.
-The cryobank, completed in October 2023, uses cryo-research techniques to preserve the crop microbiome samples.
+The cryobank uses cryo-research techniques to preserve the crop microbiome samples.
+Subsequent data outcomes from the resource's pipelines have mapped how environmental variables and host plant genotypes select functional rhizosphere microbial community structures.

+Scope

+The repository specifically includes sample collections from six distinct UK crop systems: